What Really Causes Tennis Elbow (and How To Fix It)

 With a little physical preparation to these few areas, you can get rid of OR prevent elbow pain altogether.

 You Want Answers?
-Check Upstream
+Check Your Shoulder Mobility

 In many cases, your elbow pain will subside when your upper body muscles are trained to work synergistically, or all together.
 This includes your chest, upper back, shoulders, biceps, and triceps.
 When these muscles are strong and mobile, tennis elbow will pose no threat to your pain tolerance.

-Get the inside scoop on how GymnasticBodies training helps to overcome joint pain and prevent injury.
+GymnasticBodies training helps to overcome joint pain and prevent injury.